joshajohnson/ecp5-mini/README.md

 # ECP5 Mini

 ```
-Status: r0.2 passed the smoke test, requires more validation.
+Status: All functions on r0.2 have been proven to work.
+Safe to assemble your own!

 Designed in Kicad nightly, ensure you clone --recursive.
 ```